jonesor/compadreDB/COMADRE-UserGuide/COMADRE-UserGuide.md

 ##### Possible values:

-* `Yes` -	The matrix  population model contains at least one class that is based on development/ontogeny (e.g. seedbank, reproductive, vegetative, dormant, etc)
+* `Yes` -	The matrix  population model contains at least one class that is based on development/ontogeny (e.g. juvenile, reproductive, dormant, etc)

 * `No` -	Matrix population model is not based on ontogeny